Health Canada’s Forward Regulatory Plan: 2025-2027

 Consultations:

 We held pre-consultations with stakeholders in advance of Canada Gazette, Part I, starting on November 30, 2018.
-This consultation period lasted 90-days.
-An additional pre-consultation is planned for winter 2025.
+This consultation period lasted 90 days.

 People in Canada will have the opportunity to comment on the regulatory proposal during the Canada Gazette, Part I public comment period.
-This is expected to take place in fall 2025 and last 70 days.
+This is expected to take place in spring 2026 and last 70 days.

-We plan to publish the amended regulations in the Canada Gazette, Part II in spring 2026.
+We plan to publish the amended regulations in the Canada Gazette, Part II in winter/spring 2027.

 For more information, contact: